ghostcap-gaming/Counter-Strike-2-Command-List/README.md

 It aims to help players, server administrators, and modders familiarize themselves with the game's configurable settings and controls to optimize gameplay, customize user experience, and manage servers.

-Please join <https://www.ghostcap.com/> or <https://alliedmods.net/> if you're interested in learning more about the technical details of Counter-Strike 2.
+Please join <https://www.ghostcap.com/> if you're interested in learning more about the technical details of Counter-Strike 2.

 If you want a nice front end where you can quickly search commands, then visit this blog post <https://www.ghostcap.com/cs2-commands/>